Risingson/eveeyedocs/docs/data/node.md

 ### TCU alliance / faction logo
 Shows the logo of the sovereign alliance or faction.
 ### IHUB Activity defense modifier
-Colors nodes after the sovereign alliance and displays the ADM index number.
+Colors nodes after the infrastrucutre hub owning alliance and displays the ADM index number.
 ### IHUB Sovereign Coalition
-Colors nodes after the sovereign coalition and displays the IHUB owning alliance logo.
+Colors nodes after the sovereign coalition and displays the infrastrucutre hub owning alliance logo.

 !!! warning
     This data is pulled from [http://coalitionsin.space/](http://coalitionsin.space/) and might be outdated due to lack of maintainance of that list.